Adderall vs. Vyvanse: What’s the Difference?

 Both medications have different interactions with other types of medications and substances.
 Physicians typically review the list of medications the patient brings with them and then decides on the approach that would be less likely to produce a negative interaction with the current medication regime, or they may change some medications to allow for the prescription of the particular stimulant of choice.

-Of course, the potential for abuse could also be a significant factor in the decision.
-For those who may be more prone to abuse stimulant medications, a physician may decide that Vyvanse is a better choice.
+Of course, the potential for misuse could also be a significant factor in the decision.
+For those who may be more prone to misuse stimulant medications, a physician may decide that Vyvanse is a better choice.

 Finally, physicians often prescribe medications based on their own experience and knowledge.
 They may feel that they see better results with Vyvanse compared to Adderall or other medications.
 Very often, the chosen medication for treating a recently diagnosed condition in an individual boils down to a trial and error type of process.
 The physician prescribes the medication that they feel best fits the patient’s needs and then the patient provides feedback on how the medication is working and the side effects they are experiencing.